English is all around us and in a vast variety of forms.

 You will further study how and why language changes over time and analyse how English is used in the Twenty-First Century.

-If you would like further information about this subject please contact the Head of English, Mr D W Young at:
+If you would like further information about this subject please contact the Head of English at A-level, Mr T Hardwick at:

 Queens Road West